 Allegedly, the Princess herself came up with the idea and was keen her gown reflected the court dresses from the reign of Elizabeth I. Designed and made by Royal dressmaker Maureen Baker of the design house Susan Small, the simple and elegant gown featured understated and elegant beaded details.
 The pearls and silver thread that made up the fine vertical lines were embroidered by Lock & Co (now Hand & Lock).

 Finished with a seven foot long train (that included further fine embroidery) and pleated chiffon cuffs in each pearl edged sleeve it is unlike any other wedding dress on this list.
 It truly demonstrates Anne’s unique style and quirky personality.
 A striking but fairly simple dress, it very much reflected the style of wedding dresses from this time.
+View full image

-Perhaps the most famous Royal wedding of the modern era, designed by husband and wife design team David and Elizabeth Emmanuel, was for the union of Lady Diana Spencer to Prince Charles.
-The young Diana had previously been styled for an engagement photo-shoot in a chiffon blouse designed by the Emmanuels.
+Perhaps the most famous Royal wedding of the modern era, designed by husband and wife design team David and Elizabeth Emanuel, was for the union of Lady Diana Spencer to Prince Charles.
+The young Diana had previously been styled for an engagement photo-shoot in a chiffon blouse designed by the Emanuels.
 Apparently, taken by the style, Diana personally selected the unknown designers to make her wedding dress.
 The ivory silk taffeta design included a large crinoline, oversized puff sleeves, a meringue and a 25 foot train.
 The bodice was trimmed with antique handmade lace which had belonged to Queen Mary and the whole dress was embroidered with thousands of sequins and over 10,000 pearls.
 S. Lock & Co (Now Hand & Lock) were tasked with the labour intensive and complex embroidery on the 139 metres of tulle that made up the veil.

-In addition to being the most secretive design project of its time the Emmanuels were challenged by practical issues posed by both the dress and the bride.
+In addition to being the most secretive design project of its time the Emanuels were challenged by practical issues posed by both the dress and the bride.
 The silk of the meringue and the train was prone to creasing and en-route to St Paul’s Cathedral, despite Diana’s best efforts the smooth finish couldn’t be preserved.
 Also Diana herself, who was suffering from bulimia in the lead up to the wedding dropped from a UK 14 dress size to a UK 10.

 An estimated audience of 750 million people watched live on television as Diana walked up the aisle looking like a true-life fairy-tale Princess marrying her Prince charming.
 Despite the private drama the dress was a sensation and set the style for wedding couture for the entire decade.
+View full image

 The story goes that Prince Andrew proposed to his bride to be, Sarah Ferguson with a Garrard ring he had designed himself and in turn, at their wedding in Westminster Abbey, she wore a wedding dress with motifs she had designed especially to honour him.
 On her 17 foot train there was an elaborate embroidered ‘A’ for Andrew, anchors, waves and hearts, symbolising his naval career and their enduring love for one another.
 The dress also included bumble bees and thistles which were details taken directly from her family crest, in addition to a dramatic bow falling gracefully from the back of her waistband.
 All these details plus a scoop neck, padded shoulders, a floral headdress and a concealed Garrard tiara suggest a gown overwrought and excessively detailed but her designer Linda Cierach succeeded in pulling it all together with grace.
 Cierach even managed weave into the dress a Latin motto Sarah had adopted,‘Ex Adversitas Felicitas Crescit’ which translated to ‘Out of Adversity Comes Happiness’ symbolising the troubled times Sarah felt she had overcome.